marcogallotta/esp32-home-display/README.md

 See `server/README.md`.

-### Levoit AH controller
+### Levoit humidifier controller

-The server can drive a Levoit humidifier based on SwitchBot absolute humidity readings.
-Config is in `server/config/env` and `server/config/app.json`.
+The server can drive a Levoit humidifier to maintain a target absolute humidity level, using a SwitchBot sensor as the source reading.
+Config is split between `server/config/env` (secrets) and `server/config/app.json` (tuning).

 In `server/config/env`: